United Mexican States

 Chronology of bilateral relations

-1831 – Celebration of the Brazil-Mexico Alliance, Peace and Friendship Treaty
+1831 – The Brazil-Mexico Alliance, Peace and Friendship Treaty is signed

-1922 – The diplomatic representations of the two countries are risen to Embassy level
+1922 – The diplomatic representations of the two countries are elevated to Embassy status

 2000 – The President-elect of Mexico visits Brazil

-2007 – State visit of President Lula to Mexico
+2007 – President Luiz Inácio Lula da Silva visits Mexico

 2007 – Minister Celso Amorim participates in the Mexican Council on Foreign Relations – COMEXI (Mexico City, November 28)

-2009 – Visit of President Felipe Calderón to Brazil.
-Signature of Technical and Scientific Agreements in the areas of biotechnology, nanotechnology and spatial technology (August 17)
+2009 – The President of Mexico, Felipe Calderón, visits Brazil.
+Signing of technical and scientific cooperation agreements in the areas of biotechnology, nanotechnology and space (August 17)

-2010 – Work Meeting between the Presidents of Brazil and Mexico
+2010 – Working meeting between the Presidents of Brazil and Mexico

-2011 – Meeting between the Presidents of Brazil and Mexico during the 66th General Assembly of the United Nations in New York
+2011 – Meeting between the Presidents of Brazil and Mexico during the 66th General Assembly of the United Nations, in New York (September)

 2012 – The President-elect of Mexico visits Brazil

-2012 – Elements agreed by the Governments of Brazil and Mexico regarding the Modified Protocol of the Bilateral Appendix of ACE-55 (Mexico City, March 15)
+2012 – The Governments of Brazil and Mexico agree on provisions regarding the Additional Protocol to the ACE 55 Bilateral Appendix (Mexico City, March 15)

 2014 – Meeting between the Presidents of Brazil and Mexico during the CELAC Summit, in Santiago (Chile)